Blog/CRK/🧠Advanced Strategy

 • Bank a full pity's worth before committing to a targeted banner (confirm the current pity cost in-game)

-• Climb arena rank and clear Beast-Yeast episodes early — your two biggest faucets
+• Climb Kingdom Arena rank and clear Beast-Yeast episodes early — your two biggest faucets

 • Build a free/Epic core (Pavlova) so you clear PvE without spending